Skip to main content

 A: Academic Year, Fall Only and Spring Only Programs:

-Students that apply for a summer program by the IP Regular Deadline are eligible to receive a free, roundtrip economy ticket from the nearest major international airport to their permanent residence to their program location and back.
+Yes.
+Students who apply for a campus-based summer program by the IP Regular Deadline are eligible to receive a Pepperdine-paid roundtrip economy ticket from the major international airport nearest their permanent residence to their program location and back on the program dates.
 Detailed flight booking instructions and policies will be provided to students as part of their preparation process.
-Students are not charged for the flight, unless they become ineligible or withdraw from their program after a flight has already been purchased on their behalf.
 Students are responsible for extra costs over and above the standard ticket provided, such as costs for baggage, upgrades, date deviations, or change fees.

 Q: Can I arrange my own travel to the program?

-A: No. Students are required to book through Pepperdine's travel partner, Corniche Travel.
+A: No. When signing a contract, a student agrees to the flight policies, which require them to book through Pepperdine's travel partner, Corniche Travel.
 Booking with Corniche provides students with a variety of benefits, including:

 • If the student's flight is delayed or cancelled, or they run into issues during travel, Corniche is there to help.
 They provide 24 hour concierge service to get students where they need to go.

-• In the event of an emergency or evacuation, Corniche will ensure that students get back home quickly and safely.
+• In the event of an emergency or evacuation, Corniche will have access to student itineraries to work to get the students back home quickly and safely.

 Be sure to review our flight policies here.